cloudevents/spec/discovery.md

 The goal of the CloudDiscovery API is to enable connection between consumers of events and producers / aggregators / brokers of events and to facilitate the creation of CloudSubscriptions.
-The discovery and subscription APIs are control-plane APIs to enable events to be delivered over the eventing data-plane.

-Discovery must allow for an event producer or middleware component to advertise the event types that are available, provide the necessary information to consume that event (schema / delivery protocol options), and the necessary information to create a subscription.
+Discovery must allow for an event producer or intermediary component to advertise the event types that are available, provide the necessary information to consume that event (schema / delivery protocol options), and the necessary information to create a subscription.
 The output of the API must be such that tooling can be built where all possible event producers and types aren’t known in advance.

 There are several discovery use cases to consider from the viewpoint of event consumers.

-1. What sources are available, and what event types do they produce?
+1. What sources are available, and what event types do they produce, and (optionally) what `source` attributes are available?
 2. What event types are available, and from which providers.

 The second case becomes relevant if multiple providers support the same event